-Notice for winter and spring of 2017: I am in the process of re-teaching and re-recording the entire Algebra 2 / Trigonometry course.
+Notice for spring and summer of 2017: I am in the process of re-teaching and re-recording the entire Algebra 2 / Trigonometry course.
 The original course was produced a decade ago and my microphone, graphics tablet, software, and recording experience have improved significantly since then.
 Rather than make people in the transition year use the old version or wait for the new version in the fall, I am swapping out the new videos for the old ones chapter by chapter as they are produced.
 You will get the latest changes available at the time you order.
 Because of this you will find the production values in the early chapters higher than the remainder of the course, but realize you have the best version available at the time of purchase.
-(You can get a replacement later on for the Media Replacement price of $10 + shipping, in case, for instance, you have another child who will want to take the course in the future.)
+(You can get a replacement later on, if you wish, for the Media Replacement price of $10 + shipping.)

 A number of parents have asked how to pace of the class over the course of a school year.
 In a home schooling environment the schedule can, and probably should, be more flexible than in a standard classroom.
 The ultimate basis for setting the pace is the level of understanding of the student.
 This text is designed to be a 1-year course, but I know some people spread it out over two years.
 The ability and readiness of the student should be the determining factor.